Equipment Dealer Response Time Benchmarks 2026

 Where Equipment Dealers Lose

 The benchmark table shows the problem.
-This section explains why it happens and what it costs.
+This section explains why equipment dealer response time lags behind other industries and what it costs.

 Problem 1: Your Team Is in the Field, Not at the Desk